ayetolusamuel/Mini-Shop/README.md

-# Mini-Shop
-#This project is based on paging codelabs.
+# This project is based on paging codelabs.

 * The project consume Woocommerce Restful Api of any website develop with wordpress using woocommerce plugin.